jaya758/new-demo/README.md

 # new-demo
-this is the practice repo
+This is the practice repo
+Author-jaya